Introduction:

 - when the puck has a clear path to the goal and the defending player stops it with anything other than his or her mallet, they lose possession.

 - when the puck leaves the table the player hitting outside of the ‘rink’ loses possession.
-Any out of play foul turns the puck over to the offender’s opponent
+Any out-of-play foul turns the puck over to the offender’s opponent

 What is Air Hockey?